E-Discovery Year in Review

 - The hash value is disclosed (to facilitate independent verification).
 This last may not be an essential element, but I deem it good practice.
 Read more about Rule 902 here

-Judge Peck sends a warning shot to the bar about meaningless, repetitive boilerplate responses to document requests.
-Judge Peck, in essense, tells counsel to RTFR (a Chris Dale acronym meaning read the F(abulous) Rules and to update their template responses to include specific answers to requests.
-Unless objections observed the “requirement to state objections with specificity”, he would consider boilerplate objections as waivers to all but privilege claims.
+Judge Peck sends a warning to the bar about meaningless and repetitive boilerplate responses to document requests.
+Judge Peck, in essence, tells counsel to RTFR (a Chris Dale acronym meaning read the F “abulous” Rules) and to update their template responses to include specific answers to requests.
+Unless objections observed the “requirement to state objections with specificity,” he would consider boilerplate objections as waivers to all but privilege claims.

 Fischer v Forrest, 2017 U.S. Dist.
 LEXIS 28102 (S.D.N.Y.
 Feb.
 28, 2017)

 The US Supreme Court examined the inherent authority of the court to apply sanctions for discovery misconduct.
 The Court validated the court’s authority to apply a sanction for fees, but limited the amount to determine “only the portion of his fees that we would not have paid but for” the misconduct at issue, and without including amounts designed to punish.

 Goodyear Tire & Rubber Co. v.
 Haeger, 137 S. Ct.
 1178 (Apr.
 18, 2017)

 With the General Data Protection Regulation about to go live in May 2018, all eyes are on the Supreme Court as they approach a SDNY Microsoft case where Microsoft does not want to turn over the data they stored in Ireland in response to a US warrant.
 There is a Google case pending with a similar situation, so this particular case will have a wide-range impact.